W I S D E N ' S S E C R E T

 O V E R V I E W

 Wisdens's secret was initially a blog based upon a manuscript written in 1863 and from which I can prove quite conclusively that this manuscript is in part at least "the original source manuscript" to the 1st edition of Wisden's Almanack 1864.
 Below is an illustration of the results table page for the University Rowing Matches in the manuscript written in 1863.
-This is obviously the original source for the page in Wisden's Almanack first edition 1864 of the page containing the University Rowing Matches also illustrated below.
+This page is obviously the original source for the page in Wisden's Almanack first edition 1864 of the page containing the University Rowing Matches also illustrated below.
+Precise explanation see contents April Diary

 Proof of copying by Wisden however, (ie. beyond reasonable doubt) is shown by the last three race timings.